Adobe-Consulting-Services/acs-aem-commons/_posts/2013-10-22-component-error-handler.md

 ## How to Use

-Create a new `sling:OsgiConfig` node for each logical flush rule set.
-A good practice is to create a "global" configuration and separate configurations per "site".
+Create a new `sling:OsgiConfig` to define how each view should be handled.
+To leverage the ACS AEM Commons OOTB views use the `sling:OsgiConfig` node defined below.
+This configuration will be used globally across all sites and pages on the AEM instance.

     /apps/myapp/config/com.adobe.acs.errorpagehandler.impl.ComponentErrorHandlerImpl